The Birth Story of Mary Moonflower

 But Spirit knew, because early the next morning my water broke.

 I woke up before the sun and knew that day was the day she would be born.
-I went for a walk to clear my mind; I prayed to Great Spirit and was told that she would be coming around 10 p.m. that night, which she did.
+So I went for a walk to clear my mind and prayed to Great Spirit; I was told that she would be coming around 10 p.m. that night, which she did.

 A force of power came over my body, my mind was quiet and focused.
 We went about our Sunday as usual, attending church.
 A few of the older women seemed to know that I was laboring.

 Then we walked about town, went to our usual coffee shop to listen to our favorite Sunday radio show on the local radio station, and smoked some high-end organic hash to help ease the increasing contractions.